gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 This includes the ability to describe the kinematics of a URDF model with an SDF 2.0 file.

-## Proposed element naming rule: unique names for all sibling elements
+## Element naming rule: unique names for all sibling elements

 While it was not explicitly disallowed in previous versions of the spec, it can be very confusing when sibling elements of any type have identical names.